 - Accept it and know that you can feel grateful and like something is missing at the same time.

 - Open yourself up to what it means to be “spiritual being.”
 What brings meaning and purpose to your life?
-How do you communicate with the divine?
+How do you communicate with an intelligent Universe?
 What are your unique gifts and values and how are you using them in your life?
-What spiritual teachings resonate with you and what doesn’t?

 - Develop daily habits that nourish your shy soul.
 That may be meditation, mindfulness, journaling, movement meditations, prayer, walks in nature or anything that creates space for answers to flow into your life.